Recent Work

 Chi-chi Nwanoku OBE on Samuel Coleridge-Taylor

-Founder and artistic director of the Chineke! orchestra – Britain’s first BAME orchestra - double bassist Chi-chi Nwanoku OBE is passionate about rediscovering the lost works of black classical music.
-One of her lifelong inspirations has been black British composer Samuel Coleridge-Taylor.
-Widely known as the ‘African Mahler’ his most celebrated composition was Hiawatha's Wedding Feast, a huge classical hit in Britain and the USA in the first half of the 20th Century, performed every year at London’s Royal Albert Hall.
-But despite his early success he suffered racism throughout his career, received few royalties for his work and died penniless aged only 37.
+Founder and artistic director of the Chineke! orchestra – Britain’s first black and minority ethnic orchestra - double bassist Chi-chi Nwanoku OBE is passionate about rediscovering the lost works of black classical music.
+One of her inspirations has been black British composer Samuel Coleridge-Taylor, whose most celebrated composition ‘Hiawatha's Wedding Feast’ was a huge classical hit in Britain and the USA in the first half of the 20th Century.
+But despite his early success, Coleridge-Taylor suffered racism throughout his career, received few royalties for his work and died penniless aged only 37.
+On her journey Chi-chi visits locations central to the composer's life, including his home in Croydon and his grave in Surrey.
+Travelling to the USA, she discovers that his fame still survives there through schools and organisations named after him in Washington DC, Kentucky and Maryland.